nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

   Use case resumes at step 2

-### Use case: Viewing a specific list of task
+### Use case: Viewing a specific tab (i.e. intelligent views)

 **MSS**

-1. User requests to list persons
+1. User requests to view specific tab
-2. TodoApp shows a list of persons
+2. TodoApp shows a list of ToDo items under specific tag
-3. User requests to delete a specific person in the list
-4. TodoApp deletes the person

 Use case ends.

 **Extensions**

-2a.
-The list is empty

-> Use case ends

-3a.
-The given index is invalid
+1a.
+User enters invalid view command

-> 3a1.
+> 1a1.
 TodoApp shows an error message <br>
-  Use case resumes at step 2
+  Use case ends

-4. TodoApp deletes the person
+### Use case: Finding for a task

+**MSS**

+1. User searches for task with specific tag or fragmented title
+2. TodoApp returns a list of tasks matching search fragment

 Use case ends.
 **Extensions**

+1a.
+User enters an invalid tag/ search fragment

+>1a1.
+TodoApp returns an empty list
+Use case ends

+### Use case: Editing a task

+### Use case: Pinning a task

+**MSS**

+1. User searches for specific task to pin using find command
+2. TodoApp returns a list of tasks matching search field.
+3. User selects specific task to pin
+4. TodoApp pins selected task

+Use case ends.
+**Extensions**

 2a.
-The list is empty
+List returned by TodoApp is empty

-> Use case ends
+>Use case ends

 3a.
-The given index is invalid
+Selected task is already pinned
+>3a1.
+TodoApp unpins selected task
+>Use case ends

+3b.
+User provides an invalid index
-> 3a1.
-TodoApp shows an error message <br>
+>3b1.
+TodoApp shows an error message<br>
-> Use case resumes at step 2
+> Use case resumes at Step 3

-### Use case: Finding for a task

-### Use case: Editing a task

-### Use case: Pinning a task

 ### Use case: Undoing an action